-This track is designed for those students who, after completing sufficient background in a specific, healthfocused professional (or pre-professional) program or track, do not wish to pursue a professional degree.
-The goal of the program is to guide students with a well- rounded background in health sciences through a culminating program of coursework that will provide broad information across health-related disciplines, allowing such students to apply most of their professional or pre-professional degree course credits to this track.
+The goal of this program is to guide students with a wellrounded background in health sciences through a culminating program of coursework that will provide broad information across health-related disciplines, allowing such students to apply most of their professional or pre-professional degree course credits to this track.
 Graduates from this program should be suited to work in a variety of health-related venues (hospitals, medical centers, pharmaceutical firms, long-term care facilities, health insurance companies, physician's offices).
-To be accepted into the Professional Health Sciences track, students considering this major must first work with their current program advisor and the program coordinator for professional health sciences to determine how this program might align with students' goals and skills.